juho-p/wot-debugserver/README.md

 Step 1: Setup server
 --------------------

-It is easiest to have XVM installed.
-If you don't then see the note below.
+If you have XVM installed, you only need to execute steps below.
+If not, see the note below.

 You need to have required `.pyc` files in `res_mods/mods/packages/wot-debugserver/python/` -folder.
 Compile all `.py`